tripsnek/tmf/README.md

 This will create three folders in a src/ directory:

- - `api/` contains interfaces for each of your types
+ - `api/` contains interfaces for each of your types, as well as `*-package.ts`and `*-factory.ts` that define the metamodel at runtime and allow for reflective instantiation.
  - `gen/` contains abstract base classes that implemente basic get/set behavior and special TMF behaviors (reflection and containment/inverse reference maintencance). **DO NOT EDIT THESE**
  - `impl/` contains (initially empty) concrete classes you can extend as you like. **THESE ARE SAFE TO EDIT**